VaniVerma16/vakeelai/README.md

 VakeelAI is built with integrations from other repositories:
 - [Legal Scraper Repository](https://github.com/bhumitgoyal/legal-scrapper)
 - [Text Processing (Mistral)](https://github.com/bhumitgoyal/mistral-new)
+- Legal Scraper scraps the MHA website and extracts relevant laws.

 ## Getting Started
 To use VakeelAI, follow these steps: